Owen D. Young

-Owen D. Young (October 27, 1874 – July 11, 1962) was an American industrialist, businessman, lawyer and diplomat at the Second Reparations Conference (SRC) in 1929, as a member of the German Reparations International Commission.
+Owen D. Young (October 27, 1874 – July 11, 1962) was an American industrialist, businessman, lawyer and diplomat at the Second Reparations Conference (SRC) in 1929, as a member of the Reparation Commission.

 He is known for the plan to settle Germany's World War I reparations, known as the Young Plan and for the creation of the Radio Corporation of America.
 Young founded RCA as a subsidiary of General Electric in 1919; he became its first chairman and continued in that position until 1929.
 RCA was separated into as another traded company in 1932.
 This was although they still held a large portion of RCA shares and liquidated by GE in 1986.

 Early life and family

 Owen D. Young was born on October 27, 1874, on a small farmhouse in the village of Van Hornesville, Town of Stark, New York.
 His parents’ names were Jacob Smith Young and Ida Brandow and they worked the farm that his grandfather owned.
 Owen was an only child, his parents lost their first born son before he was born, and his birth was something rejoiced.
 He was the first male of the family to have a name that was not biblical since they had first arrived in 1750, driven from the Palatinate on the Rhine in Germany by constant war and religious persecution.
 They were taken in by the Protestant Queen Anne in England, sent to New York in 1710 to act to provide naval stores for the British fleet along the Hudson River, and eventually moving north and west, taking land from the Native Americans before settling along the Mohawk.

 Owen went to school for the first time in the spring of 1881.
 He was six years old, and had always been inclined to books and studying.
 He had a teacher, Menzo McEwan, who taught him for years, and would eventually be responsible for Owen going to East Springfield, one of the few secondary schools that he could afford.
 Of course, it was not too close to Van Hornesville, which had few secondary education opportunities near it.
 This took him away from the farm, where his help was needed, but his parents supported his pursuit of education to the point of later mortgaging the farm to send him to St. Lawrence University at Canton, New York.

 He married Josephine Sheldon Edmonds (1870–1935) on June 13, 1898, in Southbridge, Massachusetts.
 A few years after Josephine died, he married the fashion designer and businesswoman Louise Powis Clark (1887–1965), a widow with three children.